 There are many dozens of species of flies, but eradication methods are largely the same for all of them.

-- Clean up or otherwise alter any sites where the flies are seen to be living and breeding, and any that are attracting them to feed.
+Clean up or eliminate any sites where the flies are seen to be living and breeding as well as any that are attracting them to feed:

 - Use tight-fitting lids, and clean trash bins regularly.
-If plastic bags are used, ensure they are well sealed.
+If you use plastic bags, ensure they are well sealed.

 - Pick up pet feces regularly, and remove any dead or decaying plants.

-- Keep dog kennels clean, pick up food after the dog's feeding time as much as possible, can clean up any spilled food or water.
+- Keep dog kennels clean, pick up food after the dog's feeding time as much as possible, and clean up any spilled food or water.

-- Eliminate areas of pooling, stagnate water, and other excessive moisture around the yard.
+- Eliminate areas of pooling, stagnant water, and other excessive moisture around the yard.